 Saint Lucia is a tropical paradise and a must-visit island in the Caribbean.
 People flock here for the stunning natural beauty, rich culture, and warm hospitality.

 One of the main reasons to visit Saint Lucia is its breathtaking landscapes!
 The island is home to lush rainforests, stunning beaches, and towering mountains, making it a nature lover’s paradise.
 The most popular?
 The Pitons!
-You’ve surely seen this scene before when researching St. Lucia—They are two incredible volcanic peaks that rise up from the sea that you can admire from afar or hike up (if you’re up for a grueling calf burner).
+You’ve surely seen this scene before when researching St. Lucia—They are two incredible volcanic peaks that rise from the sea that you can admire from afar or hike up (if you’re up for a grueling calf burner).

 Aside from the famous Pitons, there are plenty of other things to do in St. Lucia.